Tools & Technology

-Geographic Information Systems, or GIS, is a tool that manages, analyzes, and models data from our environment so that we can make smarter decisions to better conserve resources and protect biodiversity.
+A Geographic Information System, or GIS, is a tool that manages, analyzes and models data from our environment so that we can make smarter decisions to better conserve resources and protect biodiversity.
 GIS is used to answer a wide range of questions regarding spatial relationships at our project sites – from planning and design to implementation, data analysis, cartography and reporting.

 How do we know our innovations are moving the needle forward?

 - Our efforts to develop standards for improved data collection and analysis methods are leading to new approaches in quantification science and advancing the field of restoration.

 - Our StreamBank toolkit has received a U.S. Patent.

 - More than $2.8 million was awarded to fund our conservation tools in 2019.